tock/tock/doc/Porting.md

 At a high level, to port Tock to a new microcontroller, you need to write a new "chip" crate and a new "board" crate (porting to a new board with an already supported microcontroller just needs a new "board" crate).
-At a high level, the chip crate implements the traits found in `kernel/src/hil` for controllers (e.g. the UART, GPIO, alarms, etc) and the board crate stitches capsules together with the chip crates (e.g. assigning pins, baud rates, etc).
+The chip crate implements the traits found in `kernel/src/hil` for controllers (e.g.  the UART, GPIO, alarms, etc) and the board crate stitches capsules together with the chip crates (e.g. assigning pins, baud rates, etc).